 Hence, download and install the EdgeDeflector freeware tool from GitHub.

 Step 3.
-Once you have installed “EdgeDeflector” on your computer, navigate Windows Settings > Apps > Default apps.
-Under “Set defaults for applications” option, search
+Once you have installed “EdgeDeflector” on your computer, navigate to Windows Settings > Apps > Default apps.
+Under the “Set defaults for applications” option, search EdgeDeflector and select it.

 You can now close the Windows Settings.